WhiteJP/WiFiTrackingSocialLicence/sldata_info.md

 `age` –- Self-reported age in years.

 `gender` –- Self-reported gender.
 Coded as:

 1. 'Male'
 2. 'Female'
 3. 'Other'
 4. 'Prefer not to say'.

-`rel_to_unimelb` –- self-reported relationship to the University of Melbourne coded as:
+`rel_to_unimelb` –- 'What is your relationship to the University of Melbourne?'
+Coded as:

 1. 'Undergraduate student'
 2. 'Postgraduate student'
 3. 'Academic employee of UniMelb'